 Koi Ponds have become the premier aquarium for many people around the world.
 These fish come in a huge variety of colors and patterns and there is a lot of pleasure and for some people, profit, in owning koi fish.

 Koi fish ponds bring out the best in people.
 As a result of this, many people look at a pond and envision how it would look in their own backyard.
-If they like and want to keep koi fish, they willingly take on the task of building a koi pond.
+Koi ponds can be very expensive.
+But, if they like and want to keep koi fish, they willingly take on the task of building a koi pond.

 A lot of DIY koi pond builders are successful, but many soon realize that it takes a lot of expertise to successfully build and maintain a koi pond.
-If you want a pond with out the great expense, ask the question “How can I save money”?
-Yes, it does requires a lot; however, if you are remotely handy with tools, a few simple suggestions should put you well on your way to owning your koi pond.
+If you want a pond without the expense, ask the question “How can I save money”?
+Yes, building a pond requires a lot time and money; however, if you are remotely handy with tools, a few simple suggestions should put you well on your way to owning your koi pond.

-There is no reason to believe that an in-ground koi pond is necessary.
+There is no reason to believe that an in-ground pond is absolutely necessary.
 Consider building an above ground pond the same way you would build a wading pool that was a couple of feet deep.
 The size of the pool determines how much it costs to build and how many fish it can support.
-You can save hundreds, even over the cost of a kit.
+You may be able to save hundreds over the cost of a comparably sized kit.
 Follow these steps:

 1. Determine how much area you want to devote to your pool.
 A 10 feet by 12 feet pool that is two feet deep is a good size and makes the calculations easy.
 10X12X2 = 240 cubic feet of pool.
 Multiply this by 7.5 gallons and you end up with an 1800 gallon above ground pool that will support five or six fish easily.
 If you want to make the pond deeper, it can easily be done by digging a hole and make part of the pond be below ground level.